 Takeaway Advice on HIV and the New Coronavirus

 We've seen many different types of questions about coronavirus risk, both from people who are living with HIV and people who are not.
-For all of them, we can go back to the basics for answers: Wash your hands, wash your hands, wash your hands.
+For most of them, we can go back to the basics for answers: Wear a mask, keep your distance, wash your hands.

-Manage your HIV: Stay on your meds, keep your immune system healthy, keep working out.
+Keep managing your HIV: Stay on your meds, keep your immune system healthy, stay on top of your medical appointments.

-Keep exercising.
-If you’re in an area where gyms are open, or you're exercising somewhere other people have recently exercised, bring hand sanitizer, wash your hands vigorously, and wipe down equipment before and after using it.
+Keep managing your general health, including exercise.
+(If you’re in an area where gyms are open, or you're exercising somewhere other people have recently exercised, bring hand sanitizer, wash your hands vigorously, and wipe down equipment before and after using it.)

 "Triple combination of interferon beta-1b, lopinavir–ritonavir,and ribavirin in the treatment of patients admitted to hospital with COVID-19: an open-label, randomised, phase 2 trial," The Lancet.
 May 8, 2020. doi.org/10.1016/S0140-6736(20)31042-4